Ezra Attiya: Early life

-In 1907, Ezra Harari-Raful, another Aleppo immigrant, established Yeshivat Ohel Moed in Jerusalem.
-Attiya was asked to join its staff along with distinguished Sephardic Rabbis Yosef Yedid HaLevi, head of the Sephardic beit din (rabbinical court) of Jerusalem, Shlomo Laniado, and Avraham Haim Ades.
-He served as maggid shiur.

 In 1909, Attiya married Bolissa Salem, daughter of Avraham Salem, a kabbalist.
 In 1911 their first son was born, but died in infancy.

 At the beginning of World War I, there was a general mobilization for the Turkish army and all able-bodied men were snatched off the streets.
 Attiya's brother Eliyahu died of pneumonia in the Turkish army.
 Two of the leading Sephardic sages of Jerusalem, Chaim Shaul Dweck Hakohen and Avraham Ades, smuggled Attiya to Egypt using a forged Russian passport, which at that time did not require a photograph.

 Attiya settled in Cairo.
 At first he attempted to go into business, but quickly lost most of his money.
 Then he met Nissim Nachum, a wealthy refugee who knew him from Jerusalem.
 With Nachum's backing, Attiya opened a yeshiva named Ahavah VeAchvah in the basement of the Cairo rabbinate.
 Under his direction, the yeshiva grew to 100 students, attracting many from secular backgrounds.
 Attiya also gave classes to working men, and was a dayan on the Cairo beit din.
 After World War I ended his wife joined him.
 They and their two children returned to Jerusalem in 1922.